 The public is invited to come and hear the men and women share their personal stories of recovery.
-The ceremony will be held at Calvary Chapel located at 1 North Calle Cesar Chavez, Suite 21, Santa Barbara.
+The ceremony will be held at Calvary Baptist Church located at 736 W. Islay St., Santa Barbara.

 About Santa Barbara Rescue Mission

 This 501(c)(3) organization has served the county and city of Santa Barbara for 48 years, providing emergency services and long-term recovery for the homeless and addicted.
 With 80 beds for men and 20 for women and children, it is the only emergency shelter that is open 365 nights of the year from Santa Maria to Ventura.
-In 2012, the Mission provided 144,196 meals and 66,042 safe nights of shelter for individuals with no place else to turn.
+In 2013, the Mission provided 135,599 meals and 64,804 safe nights of shelter for individuals with no place else to turn.
 The Mission’s 12-month residential recovery program aims to bring individuals from decades of addiction, institutionalization, and homelessness back to sobriety, health and wholeness.
 Certification through the California Department of Alcohol and Drug Programs ensures that participants receive the highest standard of treatment in a non-medical facility.
+The Mission receives no government funding.